akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Once you have modified your product details in the file, ensure the “SKU” column is still included in the document as it will help identify your products and update them.

 ::: info
-Exported files now contain a “UUID” column.
+Exported files will soon contain a “UUID” column.
 It is the best way to identify your products as this technical product identifier is immutable, and will work even if you have products without SKU.
 [Learn more in this section](manage-product-identifiers.html#manage-your-products-with-the-uuid)
 :::

 ## Update your products with the API